squid-cache/squid-cache.github.io/ConfigExamples/Intercept/IptablesPolicyRoute.rst

 ==== When Squid is Internal amongst clients ====
 {{{
 # permit Squid box out to the Internet
-$IPTABLES -t mangle -A PREROUTING -p tcp --dport 80 -s  $PROXYIP -j ACCEPT
+iptables -t mangle -A PREROUTING -p tcp --dport 80 -s  $PROXYIP -j ACCEPT

 # mark everything else on port 80 to be routed to the Squid box
 $IPTABLES -t mangle -A PREROUTING -i $INPUTINTERFACE -p tcp --dport 80 -j MARK --set-mark 2